pingidentity/pingone-authenticator-sample-app-android/README.md

 ## Features

-  - Pairing flow using QR code scannig or manual input.
+  - Pairing flow using QR code scanning or manual input.
-  - Override usernames locally, or use names from PingOne directory.
+  - Override user names locally, or use names from PingOne directory.
   - Authentication flow with push notifications using biometric recognition to approve authentication.
   - Send logs option to track customers issues with support ID.